ELEVATE-Project/documents/src/docusaurus/docs/logging-in.md

 2. Enter your Email ID and Password, and tap **Login**.

     > :::note
-    > Enter the correct email ID and password to access your Home Page.
+    > Enter the correct email ID and password to access the Home Page.
 Passwords are case-sensitive.

 ## Resetting the Password